ZEEELab/ze3-lab-docs/onboarding/README.md

   - Slack has the ability to create different channels related to different topics.
 For our lab, we have a general channel that surrounds work-related announcements and communications, a random channel to talk about non-work related topics (films, food, etc.), and an ordering channel where you list things that need to be ordered and stocked in the lab
   - Slack is also a great way to get in touch with people individually
 - GitHub
+  - Our lab uses GitHub for lab documents
+  - Here is a helpful link to learn GitHub: (link)
+  - Do not hesitate to ask Alex for any help with starting up GitHub!
 - Shared Google Drives
-  - Like Slack, we have a lab specific shared drive and a neighborhood shared drive
   - Lab Drive:
   - MB2 Neighborhood Drive:
     - This is where you want to submit your lab training certificates.
 Talk to Dylan Baker (the neighborhood Lab Manager) to get access to this folder.
 You will create a new folder under Training Records --> Zaman with your name.
 Place the PDF versions of your training certificates into the new folder and label them "Last name, First (Name of) Training"

 ## Google Sites
 - If you need to use equiptment or a certain room, you need to check sign out a time for it using the google pages link below.
-To do this please add the room/piece of equipment calendar to your umich google calendar: go to the MB2 link below --> select "equipment" or "rooms" --> select what room or piece of equipment you are checking out --> download the calendar by hitting the blue + button on the bottom of the calendar --> open up google calendar in a new tab and select the new calendar.
+To do this please add the room/piece of equipment calendar to your umich google calendar: go to the MB2 link below --> *select "equipment" or "rooms" --> select what room or piece of equipment you are checking out --> download the calendar by hitting the blue + button on the bottom of the calendar --> open up google calendar in a new tab and select the new calendar*.
 Once you add the calendar, you will not need to repeat these steps as the calendar will already be saved to your google calendar
-- To check out the room/equipment select the correct calendar in google canendars --> add event --> put the date, time and your name during the period you will be using the room/equipment
+- To check out the room/equipment *select the correct calendar in google canendars --> add event --> put the date, time and your name during the period you will be using the room/equipment*
   - (MB2 neighborhood page)